Cardiff Bus: Fares

 Cardiff Bus operates an exact fare policy and no change is given.
 The city used to be divided into four fare zones, but on 5 April 2009, Cardiff Bus introduced a flat fare of £1.60 for a one-way journey or £3.20 for all-day travel in Cardiff and Penarth, or £1.40/£2.80 for travel within Barry.
-This has since been increased to £2.00 for a one-way journey or £4.00 for all-day travel in Cardiff and Penarth, or £1.90 and £3.80 in Barry (£3.20/£5.50 Cardiff and Barry).
-A weekly ticket can be purchased for travel within Cardiff for £15, but an "iff card" will need to be presented as this type of ticket is not printed out on their machine.
-Tickets can also be purchased on the mobile app (available for iOS and Android).
+These fares have since been increased several times, most recently to £2.60 for a one-way journey or £5.20 for all-day travel in Cardiff, Penarth and Llandough.
+Cardiff Bus offer separate tickets for their services outside of the Cardiff fare zone (£2.90 for a one-way journey and £5.00 for a day ticket in Barry, Dinas Powys or Sully only, £3.20 for a one way journey and £5.00 for a day ticket within Barry, Dinas Powys and Sully and a Full Network one-way journey ticket costing £3.70 and £6.70 for a day ticket).
+A weekly ticket can be purchased for travel within Cardiff for £19 on the mobile app (available for iOS and Android).

-Special fares apply for travel between Cardiff and Barry.
-Special fares also apply for Newport, with a £4.50 return ticket offered along with the Day to Go Plus ticket also being accepted.

-Today, Cardiff Bus operates within three core zones, the inner-city, Cardiff & Penarth and Barry, each with their own fare structure: